 I am a sound artist, musician and engineer.
 Growing up in Oklahoma during the Cold War, I was surrounded by powerful tornado and air raid sirens that sounded on a weekly basis or if twisters touched down nearby.
 The end of the world as I knew it was directly coupled with that pulsating howling sound that seemed to ebb in and out of reality.
 This has been my primary influence in my art, the transformative and intangible effect of sound.

-I am a sound artist and engineer, living in Seattle.
-My artistic work consists of electronics and kinetic elements handmade from repurposed materials.
-When activated, they broadcast small bits of elaborate compositions.
-These ‘sculptures’ constantly shift direction, acoustically activating a space to seem suddenly alive, as if another geography or dimension is leaking through.
+My primary work consists of numerous handmade electronics and kinetic elements made from repurposed materials.
+When activated, they broadcast small bits of a larger composition, often shifting direction, acoustically activating a space to seem suddenly alive, as if another geography, dimension or history is leaking through.